 Lowers blood pressure.
 Diovan (Valsartan) is a good blood pressure-lowering medicine that protects kidney function like an ACE inhibitor, but with fewer side effects.
 Lowers blood pressure.
 Catapres (Clonidine) is a good addition if you need more than one medicine to control your blood pressure, but it has a lot of side effects.
 You can't miss doses.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 5.1850117096018735 Diovan
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 5.19 Diovan

 Reviews for Diovan (Valsartan)

-of people say Diovan (Valsartan) is worth it
+of people (All ages) say Diovan (Valsartan) is worth it

 say it works well

 Reviews for Catapres (Clonidine)